-This is done using tables developed by the US Coast Guard and ABYC.
+This is done using the tables developed by the US Coast Guard and ABYC.
 You don’t have to know any formulas to figure it out.
-The first table determines the wire size based on load in amps and the second the size depending on length and voltage drop.
-You use the larger if there is a difference.
-See Appendix A at the bottom of this page..
+The first table determines the wire size based on the load in amps and the second table the size depending on length and voltage drop.
+You use the larger wire if there is a difference.

-Use crimp type ring or captive spade terminbals.
+Use crimp type ring or captive spade terminals.
 Captive spade terminals have a tang on the ends.
 This prevents them from being pulled off or slipping off the stud or post.
-Connections have to withstand being pulled off.
-There is in the wire standard a table listing how much of a pull they have to withstand depending on the size of the wire.
-A 16 ga wire must withstand a ten lb pull.
-A 4ga wire must withstand a 70 lb pull.
+Connections must resist being pulled off.
+In the ABYC wire standard there is a table listing how much of a pull they must withstand depending on the size of the wire.
+A 16 AWG wire must withstand a ten lb. pull.
+A 4 AWG wire must withstand a 70lb pull.

 You can solder connections if you like but crimp them first.
 ABYC standards do not prohibit soldering, but they do not allow soldering to be the sole source of support for the connection.
-This is because solder creates a hard spot in the wire which is not as flexible as the wire itself and not as resistant to flexing and vibration.
-So if you solder you must also crimp.
+(ABYC E-126.96.36.199) This is because solder creates a hard spot in the wire which is not as flexible as the wire itself and not as resistant to flexing and vibration.
+So, if you solder you must also crimp.
 Crimp first, then solder.
-You can tin the wire before crimping if you want.

-Seal wire connections with a good waterproof sealant.
-There is no requirement to do this, but this prevents water from getting in the connection and wicking up the inside of the wire insulation or corroding the connector.
+Seal wire connections with a good waterproof sealant, usually marketed as dielectric grease.
+There is no requirement to do this, but it prevents water from getting in the connection and wicking up the inside of the wire insulation or corroding the connector.

 My method.
 I do not solder.
 First I slide a short length of heat shrink tubing onto the wire. https://en.wikipedia.org/wiki/Heat-shrink_tubing How long it is depends on the wire and connector size.
-Usually if the tubing extends about 1/2 inch (centimeter) beyond the end of the connector, that is enough.
-Then I use dielectric grease. https://en.wikipedia.org/wiki/Silicone_grease#Dielectric_grease Dielectric grease is non-conductive grease, usually silicone, that is also waterproof and can be used to seal connectors.
-Before crimping the wire in the connector I squirt a little dielectric grease into the connector.
+Usually if the tubing extends about 1/2 inch (1 centimeter) beyond the end of the connector, that is enough.
+Then I use dielectric grease.
+See Wikipedia on Dielectric grease.
+Dielectric grease is non-conductive grease, usually silicone that is also waterproof and can be used to seal connectors.
+Before crimping the wire in the connector, I squirt a little dielectric grease into the connector where the wire goes.
 I then insert the wire and crimp it.
 Then I slide the tubing down over the connector and shrink it with a heat gun or hair drier so it seals itself around the wire and connector.
-The combo of grease and tubing should keep the water out.
+The combination of grease and heat shrink tubing should keep the water out.

 Step 11.
 Fuses.
 How big should your fuses be?

-Fuses are rated by amperage and are there to protect the wire from overheating and starting a fire.
+Fuses are rated by amperage and protect the wire from overheating and fire.
 Fuses must be rated at the same or less rating of the wire.
-So if you have a wire that is rated at 15 amps you need a 15 amp fuse.
-This is why on bigger boats you will see many separate circuits for different systems on the boat.
+If you have a wire that is rated at 15 amps you need a 15 amp fuse.
 Each circuit is rated for a certain amperage, such as 15 amps or 20 amps, and more equipment is not added to the circuit if it would cause it to draw more current than the fuse is rated for.